1937 24 Hours of Le Mans: Night

 The storm passed and the night stayed dry.
 Wimille and Benoist continued circulating at a regular speed, without incident.
 Meanwhile in the 2-litre battle, the remaining Frazer Nash-BMW of Aldington/Fane was leading and running sixth overall.
 Then Fane stopped on the Hunaudières Straight with ignition problems.
-He was able to get back to the pits, but despite working in the pouring rain the two drivers could not get it restarted.
+He was able to get back to the pits but, working in the pouring rain, the two drivers could not get it restarted.
 The class lead was taken up by the Aston Martins of Morris-Goodall (having repaired its accident damage) and Eddie Hertzberger.
 The Dutchman was having a good race, and by midnight was running 7th overall.
 They were being chased keenly by the Adler and Peugeot teams for class honours.
 Along with the Maison Blanche accident, attrition was high and by nightfall fully half the field had retired.

 By midnight Wimille and Benoist had extended their lead to three laps.
 Schell and Carrière consolidated their second place while the Paul/Mongin Delahaye tussled with the Labric/Veyron Bugatti over third place.
-Dreyfus drove hard through the night, charging back up the field and pulling back four laps on this group in the process to be back inside the top-10.
-In the Biennial Cup, it was the Aston Martin of Dorothy Eccles and Freddie Clifford leading from the Morris-Goodall Aston, Savoye's Singer in third, with Villeneuve's Delahaye next and the all-female MG fifth on handicap.
+Dreyfus drove hard through the night, charging back up the field and, pulling back four laps on this group in the process, was back inside the top-10.
+In the Biennial Cup at the halfway stage, it was the all-female MG leading from the Eccles/Clifford Singer, the Morris-Goodall Aston and Savoye's Singer, with Villeneuve's Delahaye the fifth on handicap.

 During the night all three Austins were put out by the same problem: engine vibrations bent the copper oil-pipes severely.
 When they inevitably cracked and broke, the oil soon leaked out and the engines quickly seized.
 Soon after dawn the Bugatti of Labric and Veyron was put out with a split fuel-tank.
 The car had been losing time through the night with either clutch or fuel-supply issues.
 Meanwhile, the sister car now had a 7-lap lead.
 After the early problems, Robert Brunet had driven through the night all the way up to tenth.
 He finally handed over to his inexperienced co-driver.
 All the hard work was undone when it was retired soon after with a broken gearbox.
-By 5am, Dreyfus' incredible drive had got him back up to third, with the Delage sedately cruising behind in fourth.
+In contrast, by 5am Dreyfus' incredible drive had got him back up to third, with the Delage sedately cruising behind in fourth.